overview components memorymap downloads possibilities contact

 Introduction

-As I did not have an EPROM eraser I figured it might be better to write and test Amélie's BIOS and application code in the software domain.
+As I do not, currently, have an EPROM eraser I figured it might be better to write and test Amélie's BIOS and application code in the software domain.
 Besides, writing an emulator sounded like fun.

 AmélieEm initialising.